Ore plus Tur\'{a}n: Extremal Graphs

-Therefore if $G$ contains a path of length at most $k$ that is not contained in a Hamiltonian cycle, then that path contains the neighborhood $N(v)$ and has length at most $k$ so is a Hamiltonian path through $N(v)$.
-Then $G \in \mathcal{J}^k_{n,r}$. \end{proof}

 Thus, by \cref{kpathtrace} and part 4 of \cref{prop:gell}, for large enough $n$, the graphs in $\Gell[r][n][k]$ which are not $k$-path Hamiltonian are exactly those in $\mathcal{J}^k_{n,r}$.
-We now characterize the non-$k$-path Hamiltonian and non-$k$-Hamiltonian graphs in the family $\Hl$.
+We now turn our attention to properties of graphs in the family $\Hl$.
+For $4 \le r \le 7$, we prove in \cref{thm:kr+1general} that all extremal graphs are either in $\Gell$ or, for some smaller values of $n$, $\Hl$.